noelcurtis/wrapit-in-server/docs/design_specs.md

 * Users can comment on an Item
 * User -> CommentRelation ->  Comment
                           ->  Item
 * To create a comment: First create the comment, then create the comment relation.
 All via ajax.

+## Photo Changes

+* For each array of photos
+* Start a new changing function
+*